bcgov/digital.gov.bc.ca/docs/StrapiContentManager/CoCoReadMe.md

 What schedule is the support team available.

-## Fields NOT displayed on CoCo Card
+## Fields displayed on the CoCo page, but NOT displayed on CoCo Card.

 ### CoCo image `required`